40 Metres, 7.0 – 7.2MHz

 40 metres is also a popular QRP band; the QRP CW centre of activity is 7030kHz.

-There are still ongoing issues with data mode operation, particularly PSK, in the CW section of the band.
-Following the expansion of the data mode segment in 2009, there should be no data mode operation below 7040kHz.
+Following the expansion of the data mode segment in 2009 and the alignment of the Region 2 band plan in 2013, there should be no data mode operation below 7040kHz.

 |kHz||7000 7040||7040 7050||7050 7060||7060 7100||7100 7130||7130 7200|

 Note that this is only an indication of predominant mode use, see detailed band plan for full definition of permitted modes.